 Why spend $900 on invitations when you can spend under $200.
 People throw these pieces of paper away, you know.
 When thinking about wedding expenses, save your money on things that last.

 My daughter has a degree in fashion design and my husband is incredibly talented and can take a picture and build something to look just like it.
 No worries if you don’t have any creative people in your family though.
-I’m sure you know someone that is very creative that would be willing to help you or barter something in exchange for their time and expertise.
+I’m sure you know someone that is very creative.
+See if they are willing to help you or barter something in exchange for their time and expertise.

 Here are my best frugal wedding tips:

 Dresses – One of the first things most girls do when they first get engaged is to look for a wedding dress.
-Although we tried on the $800-1600 wedding dresses, my daughter found a very nice $75 non-traditional wedding dress at lulus.com that fit in perfectly with her wedding theme.
-She ended up purchasing 2 of the dresses so she could alter the dress to the way she wanted it and make the veil.
+Although we tried on the $800-1600 wedding dresses, my daughter found a very nice $75 non-traditional wedding dress.
+She bought it from lulus.com and it fit in perfectly with her wedding theme.
+She ended up purchasing 2 of the dresses so she could alter the dress to the way she wanted it and make the veil from it.
 The bridesmaids dresses were found at Macy’s in the junior department.
 Look in non-wedding places for dresses to save the most.

 Invitations – We used VistaPrint for our invitations and reply cards.
 Their templates are amazing and make even the most lame artist look more professional.
 If your daughter is not good at designing invitations like mine, ask a creative friend to help you make invitations and reply cards.